Power monoids and their arithmetic: a survey: New perspectives on an old classic.

 Length sets are among the most studied arithmetic invariants in the classical theory of factorizations.
 In this regard, it is worth noting that, for an acyclic monoid, every irreducible is an atom \cite[Corollary 4.4]{Tr20(c)}, so there is no distinction between factorizations and atomic factorizations.

-We say that $M$ is \evid{factorial} (shortly, \evid{UF}) if it is factorable and any two factorizations of an element in $M^\sharp$ are equivalent; \evid{finite-factorial} (shortly, \evid{FF}) if it is factorable and, for each $x \in M^\sharp$, the set of factorizations of $x$ is finite upon identifying equivalent factorizations; \evid{half-factorial} (shortly, \evid{HF}) if it is factorable and every length set is a singleton; and \evid{bounded-factorial} (shortly, \evid{BF}) if it is factorable and every length set is finite.
+We say that $M$ is \evid{factorial} (shortly, \evid{UF}) if it is factorable and any two factorizations of an element in $M^\sharp$ are equivalent; \evid{finite-factorial} (shortly, \evid{FF}) if it is factorable and, for each $x \in M^\sharp$, the set of factorizations of $x$ is finite up to equivalence; \evid{half-factorial} (shortly, \evid{HF}) if it is factorable and every length set is a singleton; and \evid{bounded-factorial} (shortly, \evid{BF}) if it is factorable and every length set is finite.

 These definitions are modeled on their classical counterparts \cite[Theorem 1.1.10.2 and Definitions 1.1.1.4, 1.2.6, 1.3.1, and 1.5.1]{Ger-Hal-06}, and it is fairly obvious that the implications shown in the following diagram hold: